 trivago's Privacy Notice

-This Privacy Notice is valid for the all websites hosted by trivago N.V and its subsidiaries (such as the hotel search websites, the trivago magazine, trivago company pages, the Business Studio, Hotel Manager etc.) and the trivago App (collectively "Services").
+This Privacy Notice is valid for the all websites hosted by trivago N.V and its subsidiaries (such as the hotel search websites, the trivago magazine, trivago company pages, the Business Studio, Hotel Manager etc.) the trivago App and the trivago Newsletter (collectively "Services").

 In this Privacy Notice we provide information about the processing of personal data while using our Services.
 Personal data is any data that can be used to identify you.
 The protection of your personal data is very important to us.
 If you have any questions or would like more information about privacy at trivago, please contact firstname.lastname@example.org with the subject ‘Privacy Query’.